Problem · Dubai cross-border positioning

 Frequently asked.

 The opener is relationship-forward where the American buyer scans for a category claim.
 Gulf proof points lead where US peer-set comparables should.
-Capital and family standing sit in the hero position where the American reader expects an outcome claim.
-Pricing is soft or implicit where the American reader expects confident dollar figures.
+Capital and family standing sit in the hero position where the American buyer expects an outcome claim.
+Pricing is soft or implicit where the American buyer expects confident dollar figures.
 The sum produces a firm the US buyer cannot place in a category and therefore cannot evaluate against competition.

 Three moves, in order.
 The category anchor is named in US terms on the first screen.
 The proof architecture is rebuilt so US peer-set comparables lead and Gulf standing supports.
 The outcome claim is moved to the front of the frame and quantified where the US buyer expects numbers.
 The Dubai identity remains intact at home.
-The US-facing materials do the work for the American reader.
+The US-facing materials do the work for the American buyer.
 Delivered through the Sprint or the Build depending on scope.

 Further on the Dubai corridor.